Carl Gustaf Bernhard

 Carl Gustaf Bernhard (28 April 1910, Jakob parish, Stockholm Municipality – 13 January 2001, Lidingö parish) was a Swedish physician, neurophysiologist and academic.
 He was married to Gurli Lemon-Bernhard, opera singer and soprano.
 Together they had four children: Carl Johan, Pontus, Per and Blenda.

 Early life

 He contracted tuberculosis as a youth.
 After years of treatment, he recovered.
 This experience led him to want to become a doctor.

 He was awarded a Ph.D. in 1940 as a result of his dissertation on vision neurophysiology.
+His scientific work dealt mainly with the neurophysiology of the optic pathway and visual system, building on this early work.

 Career

 He was a professor at the Karolinska Institute from 1948 through 1971.

 In 1968, he was made a member of the Royal Swedish Academy of Sciences.
 He served as Permanent Secretary of the Academy during the years 1973 through 1981.
 In this period, he developed a special interest in one of his predecessors—Jons Jacob Berzelius.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1976.

 Bernhard founded the Berzelius Society and published two books on Berzelius: